samgwise/p6-result/README.md

     say 'My asciimote is an Int: ' ~ to-int('<3').ok('No, even asciimotes are not an Int!');
 }

-# You can also use a with block
+# You can also use a with block via the .err-to-undef adapter method.
 for @test-values -> $val {
     with to-int($val).err-to-undef {
         say "{ $val.WHAT.perl } $val converted to Int { .value }"